 Below are three vine options that all busy people should consider growing in their landscape.
 Let’s call them ‘Fine Vines’, because they meet the following conditions:

 Not all clematis are created equal.
 Some of the newer hybrid introductions, with their giant cotton-candy vivid colors, can be remarkably high maintenance.
 Not so with Sweet Autumn.
 Vigorous in full sun to part shade, this species easily climbs 15′ along a fence or up a trellis with minimum fuss.
 The clean foliage is glossy green and not bothered by common pests.
 Sometimes, juvenile rabbits will snip the green shoots near ground level in the spring, but Sweet Autumn quickly rebounds.
-In late August flowering begins.
+In late-August flowering begins.
 Clouds of delicate star-shaped white flowers, heavily jasmine scented, cover the top third.
-In late September when flowering ceases, feathery seed heads emerge and provide another month of decorative interest.
-Sweet Autumn remains herbaceous so is easy to clean up in March (leave the spent vines up through the cold part of winter).
+In late-September when flowering ceases, feathery seed heads emerge and provide another month of decorative interest.
+Sweet Autumn remains herbaceous, so it's easy to clean up in March (leave the spent vines up through the cold part of winter).
 Spring growth, where blooms appear, leap up from the crown.
 Like all her botanical sisters, this clematis needs cool, evenly moist soil in her root zone.
 A large rock at her base does the trick.